w3c/css-houdini-drafts/css-layout-api/EXPLAINER.md

       const fragment = await child.layoutNextFragment(constraints, childBreakToken);
       childFragments.push(fragment);

-      // Position the fragment, note we coulld do something special here, like
+      // Position the fragment, note we could do something special here, like
-      // placing all the lines on a "rythimic grid", or similar. fragment.inlineOffset = edges.inlineStart;
+      // placing all the lines on a "rythmic grid", or similar. fragment.inlineOffset = edges.inlineStart;
       fragment.blockOffset = blockOffset;